Your bank transactions and balances make it into your sheet in two steps: A refresh and an update.

 Visit the Tiller Console and open the Account Summary to see which accounts successfully refresh without your intervention.

-A “refresh failed” message at the top of the Account Summary does not indicate that all accounts failed so it’s best to open your sheet to see what data Tiller was able to pull from the data provider.
+A “refresh failed” message at the top of the Account Summary does not indicate that all accounts failed so it’s best to open your sheet (and click "Update sheets" if applicable) to see what data Tiller was able to pull from the data provider.

 Any accounts that have a “refresh” or “edit” link right next to them under Account Summary require your intervention (possibly every day or every few days) to re-authorize and pull data.
 This is likely because you have multi-factor authentication turned on or your bank expects you to have it turned on, even if you don’t.